masamatt/mjo_eq-wave_model/README.md

 #### III.iii - Set Run Parameters:  MJO_PARAMS.m
 The file [`MJO_PARAMS.m`](https://github.com/masamatt/mjo_eq-wave_model/blob/master/MJO_PARAMS.m) is a script containing all the parameters available to the user for configuring the model forcing and resolution.
-Edit the following parameters then run the script `MJO_RUN.m` to compute the solution for the selected parameters.
+Edit the following parameters then run the script `MJO_RUN.m` again to compute the solution for the newly selected parameters.
 <br>

 | Parameter | MatLab Variable | &nbsp;&nbsp; Units &nbsp;&nbsp;&nbsp; | Description | Sample Value |